Possible superconductivity in multi-layer-graphene by application of a gate voltage: Results

-Figure~\ref{RvsTBp} shows the resistance vs. temperature at $V_g = -100~$V and at different magnetic fields applied parallel to the graphene planes of the sample.
+Figure~\ref{RvsTBp} shows the resistance vs. temperature at $V_g = -100$~V and at different magnetic fields applied parallel to the graphene planes of the sample.
 The misalignment of the field is less than $0.5^\circ$.
 The measured data show that the transition remains unaffected by a parallel field of 0.2~T, in contrast to the normal field result.
-At higher fields, however, it is suppressed monotonously without any sign for a reentrance like in the other field direction.
-In Fig.~\ref{RminvsB} we compare the results for both field direction by plotting the minimum resistance just below the transition normalized by the resistance value at 25~K vs. applied field.
+At higher fields, however, it is suppressed monotonously without any sign for a reentrance.
+Note that the resistance above $\simeq 17$~K does not change practically with field in agreement with the fact that the magnetoresistance of graphite depends mainly on the normal field component to the graphene planes${\text{\cite{kempa03}}}$.
+This indicates clearly the absence of any Lorenz-force driven effect or a change in the electron system at all above the critical temperature.
 As for the normal applied fields, for parallel applied fields the transition does not shift significantly to lower temperatures and the resistance shows a minimum just below the transition.
-Note that the resistance above $\simeq 17$~K does not change practically with field in agreement with the fact that the magnetoresistance of graphite depends mainly on the normal field component to the graphene planes.\cite{kempa03}